 Each subregion's allocated funding will be divided equally to ensure that 50% of funding is reserved for low-income residents to receive the Higher Rebate amount.
-The remaining 50% of each subregion's share was further earmarked for residents of each subregion's jurisdictions (cities and unincorporated communities), proportionally by population.
+The remaining 50% of each subregion's share will be further earmarked for residents of each subregion's jurisdictions (cities and unincorporated communities), proportionally by population.
 (See distribution tables on next pages.)
-After six months (April 1, 2021) all remaining Standard (\$150) Rebates will be pooled by subregion for general distribution to applicants from any member jurisdiction.

-Total Rebates by Jurisdiction - October 1, 2020
+Total Rebates by Jurisdiction